Bangkok Museums

 Savings Bank Museum

-The latest addition to our list of special museums is the Museum of Floral Culture which displays exquisite Asian and Thai floral designs in an old colonial bungalow set in a lush tropical garden.
+Another special museum is the Museum of Floral Culture which displays exquisite Asian and Thai floral designs in an old colonial bungalow set in a lush tropical garden.

 Museum of Floral Culture